sbalanchickoo/Plutus/readme.md

 This solution is named Plutus, after the Greek god of wealth.
 This solution and repository contains projects required for Business Account tracking.

-The functions that the projects must accomplish are
+The Projects accomplish the following

-- Cater Allen
-  - Take in ofx file and output csv in specified format
-  - Take in csv file and output distinct master list of csv
+### Inputs

-- InTouch Bank
+- Bank transactions
-  - Take in csv and output csv in specified format
-  - Take in csv and output distinct master list of csv
+  Take in OFX files (obtained from Bank) and output Json and Xml via API call

-- InTouch Invoice
+- Bank metadata
-  - Take in csv and output csv in specified format
-  - Take in csv and output distinct master list of csv
+  Take in Bank metadata via csv files (obtained from accounting portal) and output Json and Xml via API call

-- InTouch Expense
+- Expenses
-  - Take in csv and output csv in specified format
-  - Take in csv and output distinct master list of csv
+  Take in Expense data via csv files (obtained from accounting portal) and output Json and Xml via API call

-- InTouch Bank
+- Invoices
-  - Take in csv and output csv in specified format
-  - Take in csv and output distinct master list of csv
+  Take in Invoice data via csv files (obtained from accounting portal) and output Json and Xml via API call

-- Load processed content into SQLite

-- UI
+### Processing

-  - Match transactions
+- Merchant management
-  - Mark transactions as duplicate
-  - Mark transactions as Salary
-  - Mark transactions as Dividend
-  - Mark transactions as Expense reimbursement
-  - Mark transactions as Invoice received
-  - Add new Payee
+  - Assign a new Merchant as one of existing ones
+  - If none of the existing ones apply, then create a new one

+### General functionality

-- Inputting data
+- Data inputs
-  - Local drive
+  - Local file system
-  - Data lake
+  - Azure Data lake
+- Deployment
+  - Can be via Docker containers
+  - Also possible to run locally using Kestrel
+- Logging

-- Logging throughout the applications
+  - Throughout the application using NLog

-- Unit tests

-- SSAS Tabular model solution for various calculations on data